Bödefeld

-Bödefeld is a locality in the municipality Schmallenberg in the High Sauerland District in North Rhine-Westphalia, Germany.
+Bödefeld is a village in the municipality Schmallenberg in the High Sauerland District in North Rhine-Westphalia, Germany.

 The village has 1102 inhabitants and lies northeastern of the municipality of Schmallenberg at a height of around 488 m.
 The river Palme flows through the village.
 Bödefeld borders on the villages of Gellinghausen, Westernbödefeld, Brabecke, Osterwald, Obervalme (Bestwig), Lanfert, Hiege and Walbecke.

-The first written document mentioning Buodevelden dates from 1072 in a charter from Grafschaft Abbey of bishop Anno of Cologne.
-Hunold von Hanxleden was bailiff of Fredeburg and Lord (Herr) of Bödefeld.
-In 1410 he was granted permission by the Electorate of Cologne to build the castle of Bödefeld.
-Construction lasted from 1425 to 1428.

 The village used to belong to the municipality of Freiheit Bödefeld in Amt Fredeburg until the end of 1974.